Wooden churches in Ukraine: Wooden churches of Western Ukraine

-Ternopil construction styles are considered a mix of Carpathian and Kiev styles.
+Ternopil construction styles are considered a mix of Carpathian and Kyiv styles.
 Two styles prevail: Ternopil Nave Style and Ternopil Cruciform Style.
 The nave style used a long rectangular shape with gabled roofing on opposite ends with a small decorative onion dome, often not visible from inside the church.
 The cruciform style uses an equidistant cruciform pattern with a structural central onion dome, and gabled roofing over each cruciform section.
 While constructed in wood in villages, this style often used masonry in urban areas.